markkachai/Heart-Disease-Data-Mining-Project/README.md

 ### Project Overview
 ---
 This project involved an analysis of a heart disease dataset sourced from the UCI Machine Learning Repository.
-The primary goal was to conduct thorough exploratory data analysis and prepare the data for subsequent clustering and classification methods.
+The primary goal was to conduct thorough exploratory data analysis and prepare the data for clustering analyses and classification methods, subsequently evaluating these models.

 ### Data Sources
 ---